 Oxford has many infrastructure needs both above ground and underground.
 Our sewer and water systems are aging and in need of major upgrades to support the number of people in our community.
 We have been blessed to have had both good leaders and adequate funding to repair and replace it over the years, but we are still in need of extensive upgrades.

-In addition to infrastructure improvements, capital improvements including the new Ulysses “Coach” Howell Activity Center, the Parking Garage, the Armory Pavilion, and turfing of fields at mTrade Park have been completed over the past four years.
+In addition to infrastructure improvements, capital improvements including the new Ulysses “Coach” Howell Activity Center, the Parking Garage, the Armory Pavilion, and turfing of fields at mTrade Park, a storm water detention project on the site of the parking lot behind City Grocery, a new Oxford Police Department building and a new City Pool that will open in summer of 2025.

-It is astonishing to look back over the past four years and see that more than $72M in new infrastructure, facility upgrades and capital improvement have been completed!
+It is astonishing to look back over the past eight years and see that more than $246M in new infrastructure, facility upgrades and capital improvement have been completed or are under construction with no cost to our taxpayers!
 We have been busy, but our work is not done.